Lenton, Nottingham: Notable residents

-Albert Ball VC - Britain's first and probably still its best known 'Air Ace' was born at 32 Lenton Boulevard in Lenton in 1896 and went to school at the Lenton Church School.
+Albert Ball VC (1896 –1917), Britain's first and probably still its best known 'Air Ace' was born at 32 Lenton Boulevard and went to school at the Lenton Church School.
 The Albert Ball Memorial Homes in Church Street are a striking and lasting monument to the brief life of Albert Ball.
 After a series of moves to houses throughout Lenton, his family settled at 43 Lenton Road.
 His father Sir Albert Ball, rose in status from a plumber to become Lord Mayor of Nottingham.

-Helen Watts was brought up in Lenton where her father was the vicar.
+Helen Kirkpatrick Watts (1881 – 18 August 1972) was brought up in Lenton where her father was the vicar.
 She achieved local notoriety when she was first arrested for protesting about women's suffrage outside the Houses of Parliament in 1909.